chaos46692/carl-tracy.com/content/media/books-23.md

 ## Some Desperate Glory
 ### _Emily Tesh_
-This is one of the best books I've read in quite a while.   _It's got everything: a xenophobic death cult, eugenics, reality bending machines, reality do-overs, a gay himbo brother, the obnoxious gay xenocidal nerd, it's got it all!.
+This is one of the best books I've read in quite a while.
+It's got everything: a xenophobic death cult, eugenics, reality bending machines, do-overs, a gay himbo brother[^mags], the obnoxious gay xenocidal nerd, it's got it all!.
 Some folks might find it hard to read.
-The main character Kyr  is obnoxious, homophobic, transphobic and every other kind of phobic you can think of, but it should be remembered - that's _literally the point of the character_.
-It's told from Kyr's point of view and she's never known anything other than the cult she was raised in.
+The main character Kyr  is obnoxious, homophobic, transphobic and every other kind of phobic you can think of, and I've read plenty of reviews that complain about how obnoxious her character is, but I feel like those reviews are missing the fact that's _literally the point of the_.
+She was born into a cult that obsessed with eugenics and building a perfect human to fight the other races, she literally doesn't know anything else[^ktc].

+At it's heard it's a **super** queer space opera about anger, hatred, control and finding one's own place in the world.
+I would really love for this book to get turned into a movie or a mini-series, but I'm also a little afraid whoever adapts it will fuck it up.

 ## Devolution